D9fal/PP1-Sanitz-clinic/README.md

  Hausarztpraxis is a medical clinic to improve the health of the population they serve.
 Responding to people's expectations.
 Providing financial protection against the costs of ill-health.
  The website includes the healthcare services provided such as:

-- Emergency,services.
+- Emergency services.
 - Continuing Care.
 - Mental Health and wellness.
 - Home Care.

-Through the website, the clinic allow patients to book their medical appointment online for non emergency cases.
+Through the website, the clinic allow patients to book their medical appointments online for non emergency cases.
 A section dedicated to appointments required some basic information and these informations are instanstly process by nurses at te clinic saving the patients and the doctor a lot on he consultation time.

-The address and contact information is also available.
+The address and contact information are also available.
 The live link can be found here - [hausarztpraxis](https://d9fal.github.io/PP1-Sanitz-clinic/)

   ## Site Owner Goals